Anchor PDAs and Accounts

 will fail the discriminator check and be considered invalid by the program.

-The example below uses the close
+The example below uses the close constraint to close the data_account and

-sends the lamports allocated for rent to the receiver
+sends the lamports allocated for rent to the receiver account.

 pub fn close(ctx: Context<Close>) -> Result<()> {